Chaos Zero Nightmare (CZN)ChizuruBuild and Guide

 AP Efficiency [4/5]

-Chizuru is a damage dealer focused on dealing single-target damage while supporting the team with some AP efficiency and a small amount of healing at the same time.
-Her kit introduces several unique mechanics to the game, and you’re forced to play around them to unleash Chizuru’s full potential - this makes her a bit more complicated to play compared to some other damage dealers.
-If you want to learn about them in detail, check the Key Mechanics section below the review, but here’s the gist of how to play Chizuru: place a debuff on the enemy, attack the enemy either often or with cards that deal a lot of hits (or both) to generate her unique resources, and once you manage to convert the base Shadow of the Moon card into its + version thanks to the resource, use the card for a big attack.
+Chizuru is a Damage Dealer focused on dealing single-target damage while supporting the team with some AP efficiency and a small amount of healing at the same time.
+Her kit introduces several unique mechanics to the game and you’re forced to play around them to unleash her full potential - this makes her a bit more complicated to play compared to some other Damage Dealers.
+If you want to learn about them in detail, check the Key Mechanics section below the review, but here’s the gist of how to play Chizuru: place a debuff on the enemy, attack the enemy either often or with cards that deal a lot of hits (or both) to generate her unique resources and once you manage to convert the base Shadow of the Moon card into its + version thanks to the resource, use the card for a big attack.

 Now that you know how Chizuru works, let’s move to the teams you can play her in.
-And there are two ways you can do it - either by pairing her with another DPS that attacks often without using too much AP, so they can generate a lot of Will-O’-Wisp for her (like Luke or Tressa), which will create a dual DPS team, or by pairing her with two supports and leaving the Wisps generation to Chizuru herself.
-Both are viable, but dual DPS teams are more reliable in Chaos, while main DPS offer more options in ‘save’ content; with that said, both are viable in both modes.
+And there are two ways you can do it - either by pairing her with another DPS that attacks often without using too much AP, so they can generate a lot of Will-O’-Wisp for her (like Luke or Tressa), which will create a dual DPS team or by pairing her with two supports and leaving the Wisps generation to Chizuru herself.
+Both are viable in both modes, but dual DPS teams are more reliable in Chaos, while main DPS offer more options in ‘Save’ content.

 Another issue Chizuru has is that she’s not really an improvement to existing characters in their teams.
 Both Luke and Tressa, the teammates she wants to be paired with, work better in their own teams and only reach their full potential there, rather than when played with Chizuru.